mhaugrud/msumcspy/_sources/Dictionaries/Composability.rst

 .. activecode:: tdg2

-   julia = ( ("Julia", "Roberts"), (8, "October", 1967),
+   actress = ( ("Julia", "Roberts"), (8, "October", 1967),
-             "Actress", ("Atlanta", "Georgia"),
                [ ("Duplicity", 2009),
                  ("Notting Hill", 1999),
                  ("Pretty Woman", 1990),
                  ("Erin Brockovich", 2000),
                  ("Eat Pray Love", 2010),
-               ("Mona Lisa Smile", 2003),
+                 ("Mona Lisa Smile", 2003)],
-               ("Oceans Twelve", 2004) ] )

-   print(type(julia[1]))
-   print(julia[1])
+               ("Atlanta", "Georgia") )

+   print(type(actress[1]))
+   print(actress[1])

-Notice in this case that the tuple has just five elements, but each of those in turn can be another tuple, a list, a string, or any other kind of Python value.
+Notice in this case that the tuple has just four elements, but each of those in turn can be another tuple, a list, or any other kind of Python value.
 This property is known as being **heterogeneous**, meaning that it can be composed of elements of different types.

 .. admonition:: Extend the program ...

-   - On line 13, make a loop that iterates over julia's list of movies.
+   - On line 13, make a loop that iterates over her list of movies.

    - On line 14 (the body of the loop), display only the title of the movie.
+Run.

+   - On line 12, append the movie ("Oceans Twelve", 2004) to the list.
+Run.